ICAN-aneurysms/RIA-predict/README.md

 # Predicting and understanding intracranial aneurysm rupture events from the ICAN data collection

 # Aims
-The ICAN project is a French research program.
-Its aim is to understand the pathophysiology of intracranial aneurysm (IA) (1).
-One objective of this study is to develop diagnostic and predictive tools for the risk of IA rupture.
-Results obtained with ICAN data-collection to answer it are given in … (2).
+ICAN (https://doi.org/10.1093/neuros/nyw135) is a French research program aimed at better understanding the pathophysiology of intracranial aneurysm (IA).
+One of the objectives is to develop diagnostic and predictive tools addressing IA rupture risk.
+For computational reproducibility, we provide here a simulated clinical dataset, Python and R notebooks.

-With the purpose of computational reproducibility, Python and R notebooks were created to reuse the method.
-A simulated dataset was constructed according to ICAN data-collection to approximately remodel main tables and figures.

-(1) Bourcier R, Chatel S, Bourcereau E, Jouan S, Marec HL, Daumas-Duport B, et al. Understanding the pathophysiology of intracranial aneurysm: the ICAN project.
-Neurosurgery.
-2017;80:621–626.

-(2)

 Main contacts :
   - Olivia Rousseau, Msc, olivia.rousseau@univ-nantes.fr, CHU de Nantes, INSERM, CIC 1413, Clinique des données, F-44000 Nantes, France